Abahani Limited Dhaka: Revolutionary Era (1980–1991)

 In 1983, Abahani added Samrat Hossain Emily from Wari Club to assist the ageing Kazi Salahuddin.
 Abahani secured the league title following a 2–0 victory over Brothers Union in the Super League, with goals from Abdul Gaffar and Salahuddin.
-1984 was a noteworthy year in Dhaka football as the Dhaka Metropolitan Football Committee introduced the 3-point system in the league, and at the time only the English Leagues were using this system.
-However, while in search of hattrick league titles, club legend Kazi Salahuddin announced his surprise retirement after securing a consecutive league title that year.
-The year 1985, saw confusion inside the Abahani camp after Salahuddin who had retired the previous year, was made the head coach replacing Ali Imam, who had just won them successive league titles.
+1984 was a noteworthy year in Dhaka football as the Dhaka Metropolitan Football Committee introduced the 3-point system in the league, and at the time only the English leagues were using this system.
+However, while in search of hat trick league titles, club legend Kazi Salahuddin announced his surprise retirement after securing a consecutive league title that year.
+1985 saw confusion inside the Abahani camp after Salahuddin, who had retired the previous year, was made the head coach, replacing Ali Imam, who had just won them successive league titles.
 Ali Imam took charge of Brothers Union, determined to take revenge.
-Nonetheless, Abahani beat favourites Brothers Union to the title, as even after finishing behind Brothers during the normal league stage, Abahani were unbeaten in the Super League, thus completing their domestic league hattrick.
-A year before Salahuddin had retired, Abahani brought in striker Sheikh Mohammad Aslam from Mohammedan, Aslam went onto terrorise the Dhaka field, being named the league's top goal scorer for 4 consecutive years (1984 to 1987), scoring 17 goals during Abahani's hattrick winning season and also helped the club win their second Federation Cup in 1985.
-Due to their 1984 league triumph Abahani participated in the 1985–86 Asian Club Championship, becoming the first Bangladeshi club to achieve the feat.
-They defeated Sri Lankan team Saunders SC and Club Valencia from Maldives, 4–1 & 8–1 respectively, however they finished Central Asian Zone runners-up as they lost to India's East Bengal Club 1–0.
+Nonetheless, Abahani beat favourites Brothers Union to the title, as even after finishing behind Brothers during the normal league stage, Abahani were unbeaten in the Super League, thus completing their domestic league hat trick.
+A year before Salahuddin had retired, Abahani brought in striker Sheikh Mohammad Aslam from Mohammedan, Aslam went on to terrorise the Dhaka field, being named the league's top goal scorer for 4 consecutive years (1984 to 1987), scoring 17 goals during Abahani's hat trick winning season, and also helped the club win their second Federation Cup in 1985.
+Due to their 1984 league triumph, Abahani participated in the 1985–86 Asian Club Championship, becoming the first Bangladeshi club to achieve the feat.
+They defeated the Sri Lankan team Saunders SC and Club Valencia from Maldives, 4–1 and 8–1 respectively, however they finished Central Asian Zone runners-up as they lost to India's East Bengal Club 1–0.